tgen/vcfMerger2/README.ori.md

 #### The All-in-One way [ prep + merge ]

-If the user does not have the vcfs ready, vcfMerger2 includes a utility called `prep_vcf.sh` that can prepare the vcfs to specs. vcfMerger2 includes that utility tool and is automatically called unless `--skip-prep-vcfs` option is specified.
+If the user does not have the vcfs ready, vcfMerger2 includes a utility called `prep_vcf_somatic.sh` that can prepare the vcfs to specs. vcfMerger2 includes that utility tool and is automatically called unless `--skip-prep-vcfs` option is specified.

 The following example show the minimal command to perform "All-in-One" run